 Uneven fence.

-We put decking in the garden and when we did this, we raised how uneven the fence was!
-It’s totally off compared to the decking and its a bit of a mess.
+We put decking in the garden, and when we did this, we realised how uneven the fence was!
+It’s totally off compared to the decking, and it’s a bit of a mess.
 Pretty sure the boundaries to the house aren’t this shape!

 As you can see in the photo, the fence is not in line with the decking.